Home Energy Rebates

 Subscribe to the Consumer Announcements newsletter* to receive email updates for individuals including consumers, homeowners, renters and the general public.

-The Inflation Reduction Act (IRA) invests $500 billion in the clean energy economy through programs to reduce energy costs and carbon emissions.
-The IRA includes the Home Energy Rebate program which will help American households save money on energy bills, upgrade to clean energy, improve energy efficiency, and reduce indoor and outdoor air pollution.
-The U.S. Department of Energy (DOE) has requirements states must follow when setting up the Home Energy Rebate program in their state.
-Each state must apply for these funds and receive DOE approval prior to issuing rebates.
+The federal Inflation Reduction Act (IRA) invests $500 billion in the clean energy economy through programs to reduce energy costs and carbon emissions.
+The IRA includes the HOMES & HEAR programs which will help American households save money on energy bills, upgrade to clean energy, improve energy efficiency, and reduce indoor and outdoor air pollution.
+HOMES & HEAR are operated on a state by state basis, and each state must apply for these funds and receive DOE approval prior to issuing rebates.

-The Minnesota Department of Commerce is responsible for designing and administering Minnesota’s Home Energy Rebate programs and is committed to ensuring access to low- and moderate-income households.
-These rebates will help households make energy improvements, like upgrading appliances to efficient electric models, adding insulation, and modernizing home wiring systems to support home electrification.
+The Minnesota Department of Commerce is responsible for designing and administering Minnesota’s HOMES & HEAR programs and is committed to ensuring access to low- and moderate-income households.
+These rebates will help households make energy improvements, like upgrading appliances to efficient electric models, adding insulation, and modernizing home wiring systems to support electric appliances.

 Additionally, in 2023, the Minnesota Legislature approved state funding for related home energy rebate programs.
 See the websites for the Heat Pump Rebates and the Electric Panel Upgrade Grants.
 These programs are designed to be "stacked' (also known as co-funded) with the federal rebates to decrease overall project cost.